-Conducting tests with Sonic 2020 multibeam sonar and Simrad Ek80 echosounder at the National Oil Spill Response Research & Renewable Energy Test Facility (Ohmsett) in Leonardo, New Jersey to distinguish heavy oil on the seabed from sand or other bottom material (Hansen et al., 2009).
+Conducting tests with Sonic 2020 multibeam sonar and Simrad Ek80 echosounder at the National Oil Spill Response Research & Renewable Energy Test Facility (Ohmsett) in Leonardo, New Jersey to distinguish heavy oil on the seabed from sand or other bottom material, and to identify other objects on the bottom, e.g. pipe sections, concrete blocks, anchors, etc (Hansen et al., 2009).
 If Ohmsett is unavailable on the timeframe needed, the Cold Regions Research and Engineering Laboratories (CRREL) may prove equally as useful.
 Previous tests concluded that it is possible for upward looking sonar to distinguish oil from ice.
 The sonar planned for LRAUV System is newer, less expensive and less power-hungry and offer a valuable solution for integration Multibeam sonars are versatile, allowing for a multitude of underwater applications, including pipeline inspection, creating high resolution bathymetric maps as well as detection capabilities of oil and gas.
 However, to date no group has demonstrated operational viability in an under-ice setting of an AUV system equipped with these or any other sensors.
 In order to demonstrate operational viability, researchers contend that an AUV system, the logistics of deploying it, and the accompanying data processing and visualization pipeline must be sufficiently mature and rapid to permit integration with existing, community standard oil-response tools.
 To this end, researchers plan to integrate and implement an onboard 'back seat' autonomy computer for autonomous data processing capabilities as previously discussed.

 New technology multibeam sonar systems are more compact and energy efficient, making it possible to integrate on small vehicles like the LRAUV.
 In addition to the vehicle platform and sensor technology, advancements have been made in onboard image processing and anomaly detection.
 In the early 2000’s REMUS vehicles were capable of detecting man-made targets of interest and sending 32-byte image snapshots acoustically through the water column to be displayed on a laptop saving hours to days of time in data processing and vital decision making (Freitag, et al. 2006).
 Today, it is possible to take more complex data sets, like multibeam data, and achieve similar near real-time snapshots.
 Software development is required to achieve this on the LRAUV platform.